davidteather/TikTok-Api/README.md

 results = 10

-# Since TikTok changed their API you need to use the custom_verifyFp option.
+# Since TikTok changed their API you need to use the custom_verifyFp and custom_did options
+# Log into Tiktok.com using your desktop web browser
-# In your web browser you will need to go to TikTok, Log in and get the s_v_web_id value.
+# Open developer tools in your web browser and look for cookies from tiktok.com
+# The s_v_web_id cookie value will be your custom_verifyFp parameter
+# It looks like this: "verify_kiXXXXXX_XXXXXXXX_XXXX_XXXX_XXXX_XXXXXXXXXXXX"
+# The tt_webid_v2 cookie value will be your did/custom_did parameter
-trending = api.trending(count=results, custom_verifyFp="")
+trending = api.trending(count=results, custom_verifyFp="", did="")

 for tiktok in trending:
     # Prints the id of the tiktok